 SOME UPCOMING OPTIONS:

-Click here to learn about all the details on running for Team Danny Did in this 13.1 mile race throughout some great Chicago neighborhoods!
+Click here to learn about all the details on running for Team Danny Did in this 13.1 mile race on Sunday July 16th throughout some great Chicago neighborhoods!

-The 2017 Bank of America Chicago Marathon - the second largest in the world - runs on October 8, 2017.
-As an official charity partner of the race, we will have a limited supply of guaranteed charity entries to give out, while they last.
-The fundraising minimum for these entries is $1,000, and they will be distributed on a first come, first served basis.
-If you would like to RSVP your guaranteed spot on Team Danny Did in the 2017 Chicago Marathon, please email firstname.lastname@example.org.
-In 2016 we had runners from 12 states, and we are ready to top that in 2017!
-For full details on the 2017 Chicago Marathon, click here.
+The 2018 Bank of America Chicago Marathon - the second largest in the world - runs on October 7, 2018.
+As an official charity partner of the race, we will have a limited supply of guaranteed charity entries to give out.
+The required fundraising minimum for these entries is $1,000 until November 29, 2017 when they will increase to $1,500.
+Our Team Danny Did entries will be distributed on a first come, first served basis.
+If you would like to apply for a guaranteed spot on Team Danny Did in the 2018 Chicago Marathon, please email firstname.lastname@example.org for more information.
+In 2017 we had runners from 12 states, and we are ready to top that in 2018!
+For full details on the 2018 Chicago Marathon, click here.

 We also have opportunities for corporate partners who wish to support Team Danny Did in the Chicago Marathon.
 Please email email@example.com for those details.